Welcome to our guide to living room storage options!

 11. Mini-Bar

-A mini-bar will serve you well if you spend much time entertaining in your living room.
+A mini-bar will serve you well if you spend a lot of time entertaining in your living room.

 You can go for a more permanent installation, or a rolling bar that you can move into storage when it’s not needed.